Onboardbase/securelog/README.md

 ## Usage

 Import the SecureLog library at the top level of your project.
-**Note**: If you are using any env library (e.g. dotenv) in your project, you should import those first before importing SecureLog.
+If you use any env/secret library (e.g. dotenv) in your project, you should import those before importing SecureLog.

 ```js
 import SecureLog from '@onboardbase/secure-log';